 (Note:- The word “information,” in this context, is used simultaneously for any parameter that describes the state of a system)

 Stephen Hawking tried to demystify the nature of the black hole with Hawking’s radiations using the general theory of relativity and quantum mechanics, but these same radiations contradict the very foundation of quantum mechanics.
 The fundamental question that later became the information paradox was “what happens to the objects that pass the event horizon?”
 In technical words, what happens to the entropy, “the information,” of an object that falls in the vicinity of the black hole’s event horizon?
 In physics, if we have the information for a given state of a particle (i.e. its momentum, position, energy, etc.), we can calculate the future state of the particle by using laws of physics and equations of motion.
 For instance, if we know the mass of a ball, the forces acting on it, and the air resistance, we can precisely calculate its trajectory using projectile equations.
 In other words, perfect knowledge of a system in the present perfectly predicts how the system will evolve in the next instant, and so on; however, this deterministic nature of laws of physics does not guarantee that the same laws can perfectly predict the states backward in time, the past.
 This concept is known as time-reversal symmetry (or asymmetry) in the language of physics.
 Another important concept of physics that supports its predictive accuracy is the “conservation laws.”
 For instance, the verification of any equation of motion in classical mechanics is done by checking if the energy and momentum are conserved for the initial and the final state.
 If we cannot predict the past states of a system using the information of its current state, we say that the information has been destroyed; in other words, the law of conservation of information has been violated.
 In quantum mechanics, the state of any particle is defined by the wave function of the wave associated with that particle, and the behavior of that wave function is governed by the Schrödinger equation.
 It can perfectly predict how a quantum wave function should progress, both backward and forward in time, for a given environment (quantum potential).
-In other words, quantum mechanics suggest that information is time-reversal invariant, even if we cannot access it for the past, i.e, information may change over time, but it can neither be created nor be destroyed.
+In other words, quantum mechanics suggests that information is time-reversal invariant, even if we cannot access it for the past, i.e, information may change over time, but it can neither be created nor be destroyed.
 This is known as the law of conservation of quantum information.
 According to Stephen Hawking, the black holes should decrease in size over time by emitting Hawking radiations.
 Nevertheless, if the entity disrupted by the creation of a black hole was a pure quantum state (quantum fluctuations), the transformation of that state into the mixed state of Hawking radiation (splitting of virtual particles) would destroy information about the original quantum state because of the black hole evaporation.
 This violates the law of conservation of information and thus presents the black hole information paradox.
 In simpler terms, if we assume that both the general theory of relativity and the quantum field theory is completely correct, as we currently understand them, then Hawking’s radiations must exist, and they must violate the law of conservation of information via black hole evaporation.
 During the last few decades, physicists have proposed several solutions to this paradox; however, none of them completely explain the phenomenon due to the lack of a proper mathematical framework.
 One of the most profound solutions to this paradox is the holographic principle proposed by physicist Gerard ‘t Hooft, which suggests that the information of all the objects which will ever fall in is entirely contained in surface fluctuations of the event horizon and does not get destroyed.
 Although physicists are not certain about the above-mentioned theories, Stephen Hawking has proved mathematically that if quantum mechanics is taken into account, the black holes are not entirely black.
 Let’s discuss the role of Hawking’s radiation in enhancing our understanding of the universe.

 Why is Hawking Radiation Important

-The laws of physics are made such that they should hold true for any given case.
+The laws of physics are made such that they should hold for any given case.
 Since the dawn of black hole physics, the physicists had this thought that since nothing can escape the gravitational vicinity of a black hole, there is no way to confirm whether our usual laws of physics apply to black holes or not.
 The concept of Hawking’s radiation provided physicists with a new insight to understand the physics of the black hole.
 It provides a more consistent view of black hole thermodynamics by showing how black holes interact thermally with the rest of the universe.
 By attempting to connect the laws of gravity, thermodynamics, quantum mechanics, and relativity, the study of Hawking’s radiation also pointed that there should be a “theory of everything” — a single, unified theory of physics that described the behavior of the universe.
 Although there is no experimental evidence of the existence of Hawking’s radiation, most of the physicist consider it to be true and believe that further study on Hawking’s radiation would unveil a deeper understanding of the universe.

 Is Hawking Radiation Dangerous

-The mathematics of Hawking’s radiation suggests that its wavelength should be of a similar order to the Schwarzschild radius of the black hole, and therefore, it should be a low energy photon or another massless particle.
+The mathematics of Hawking’s radiation suggests that its wavelength should be of a similar order to the Schwarzschild radius of the black hole, and therefore, it should be a low-energy photon or another massless particle.
 In other words, for Hawking’s radiations to be ionizing (dangerous), they should be of very high energy (i.e., high frequency/ low wavelength), which could only be possible if the radiation is originating from an extremely small black hole.

 - Stephen Hawking was 21 years old when he was first diagnosed with a motor neuron disease called amyotrophic lateral sclerosis (ALS).
 The doctors predicted that he would only live for a couple of years.
 Instead, he lived for 55 more years and then died on 14 March 2018.
 When asked about the study of physics taking him “beyond physical limitations,” Hawking famously answered, “The human race is so puny compared to the universe, that being disabled is not of much cosmic significance.”